Garribaldi/angular-preload-data/README.md

+# General

+Base project for new Angular 12 applications.
+Uses JEST as unit test runner.

 # AngularBase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

 ## Development server